 To control the major pests, it can be observed from Table 4 that 85.00 per cent of the respondents used chemicals for control and 75.00 per cent of the respondents used cultural methods for controlling white stem borer.
 Regarding berry borer, 69.16 per cent of the respondents controlled chemically and 64.16 per cent of the respondents controlled culturally.
 82.50 per cent of the respondents controlled shot hole borer followed by 83.33 per cent of the respondents who controlled green scales and mealy bugs chemically.

-To control disease, 80.00 per cent and 79.16 per cent of the respondents have adopted the recommended cultivation practices to control Koleroga and Rust disease respectively.
-Regarding harvest 90.83 per cent of the respondents have adopted recommended time for harvest and cent per cent of the respondents have adopted a manual method of harvesting and none of them have adopted a mechanized method of harvesting.
+To control disease, 80.00 per cent and 79.16 per cent of the respondents had adopted the recommended cultivation practices to control Koleroga and Rust disease respectively.
+Regarding harvest 90.83 per cent of the respondents have adopted recommended time for harvest and cent per cent of the respondents have adopted a manual method of harvesting and none of them had adopted a mechanized method of harvesting.

-Majority (86.66 %) of the respondents have got optimum yield and 99.16 per cent have adopted cherry as their processing practice and 59.16 per cent of the respondents have adopted the parchment processing method of Coffee.
+Majority (86.66 %) of the respondents have got optimum yield and 99.16 per cent had adopted cherry as their processing practice and 59.16 per cent of the respondents have adopted the parchment processing method of Coffee.
 And, 33.33 per cent of the respondents have adopted recommended grade specifications.

+Use past tense for the work completed

-Table 2: Extent of adoption of improved cultivation practices of Coffee by the respondents
+Table 2: Extent of adoption of improved cultivation practices of coffee by the respondents

 (n=120)